kehantan/labbook/docs/buffers_solutions/sds.rst

 Sodium dodecyl sulfate (SDS)
 ============================

-* Concentration = 10% SDS w/v, Volume = 10 mL
+* SDS concentration = 10% SDS (w/v)

 **Materials**

 * SDS powder
-* Distilled water
+* Distilled H2O
 * Bottle
 * Magnetic stirrer
-* Weighing balance
-* Weighing boat
-* Spatula

 **Procedure**

 #.
-Weight 1 g of SDS powder into empty bottle.
+Weight 1 g of SDS powder into an empty bottle.
 #.
 Add 5 to 7 mL of distilled water into the bottle.
 #.
 Stir until the solution is clear.

     * This would take quite some time, about 30 mins for the solution to turn completely clear

 #.
-Top up with distilled water until 10 mL of final volume.
+Top up with distilled H2O until 10 mL
 #.
 Label and store at bench.